spayot/wordle/README.md

 |:---|:---:|---:|
 | ![](images/eval_v1.png)| ![](images/eval_v2.png)|  ![](images/eval_v3.png)|

-Theoretical best average score has been estimated to *3.58* (cf. 3 blue 1 brown).
+Theoretical best average score has been estimated to *3.58* (cf. [3blue1brown](https://www.3blue1brown.com/lessons/wordle)). v1 and v2 performance is on par with 3blue1brown.
-My current implementation does not seem to deliver the full value for v3.
-It remains on par with v2 and is much more computationally expensive.
+As for v3, the current implementation does not seem to deliver the full value (which should be fairly close to theoretical best).
+Although 2-step entropies for top first guesses align well with results discussed in 3blue1brown, the avg score remains essentially flat vs v2 and is much more computationally expensive. further investigation of the `TwoStepPlayer.make_next_guess` implementation would be necessary.

 ### Comparing v2 vs v3: 1-Step vs 2-steps entropies
 2-step entropy leads to a reshuffling of top starting words, even though 1-step entropy remains a strong predictor of 2 step entropy.